 Working principle

-Solar array is a kind of non-linear DC power supply.
-It is neither a constant current source nor a constant voltage source, nor can it provide any large power for load.
+The solar array is a kind of non-linear DC power supply.
+It is neither a constant current source nor a constant voltage source, nor can it provide any large power for the load.
 But under the condition of certain sunshine, the photovoltaic array has a maximum output power point.
 If the output power of the photovoltaic array is the corresponding power value of that point, the system works in the optimal state at this time.
-Fig. 2 shows the I-V curves of solar PV arrays under different sunshine intensity S.Figure 2: S is sunshine intensity in W/m2.
-A, B, C, D and E are the maximum output power points of photovoltaic arrays under the corresponding sunshine intensity.
+Fig. 2 shows the I-V curves of solar PV arrays under different sunshine intensities

 Fig. 2 Schematic diagram of CVT MPPT